-(2) Represents countries which are individually less than 5% of total long-lived assets.
+(1) Represents countries which are individually less than 5% of total long-lived assets.

-Total long-lived assets are comprised of property and equipment, right-of-use assets and short-term and long-term deferred costs.
-A substantial portion of the Company's assets are mobile, and as such, asset locations at the end of the period are not necessarily indicative of the geographic distribution of the revenues generated by such assets during the period.
+The total long-lived assets are comprised of property and equipment, right-of-use assets and short-term and long-term deferred costs.
+A substantial portion of the Company's assets are mobile, and as such, asset locations at the end of the year are not necessarily indicative of the geographic distribution of the revenues generated by such assets during the year.

-Note 25 - Related Parties
+Note 20 - Related Parties

-The Company's related parties include China Merchants, the Sponsors, independent SDNS directors, key management personnel, VIEs and entities controlled, jointly controlled or significantly influenced by such parties.
+The Company's related parties include China Merchants Industry Holdings Company Limited, Castle Harlan, Inc. and Lime Rock Partners (Lime Rock Partners held shares of the Company during the year but sold substantially all their shares before December 31, 2023), independent SDL and SDNS directors, key management personnel, VIEs and entities controlled, jointly controlled or significantly influenced by such parties.